tehsmyers/relational-pulp/db-translation-guide.md

 example, will create several of these reverse relations on the Repository model, cluttering its namespace.
-One solution, involving a proxy model, would be to create a plugin-specific repository proxy model (e.g. RPMRepositoryProxy for the RPM plugin), and then any Model in the RPM plugin that would ForeignKey to Repository targets that proxy model instead instead.
+One solution, involving a proxy model, would be to create a plugin-specific repository proxy model (e.g. RPMRepositoryProxy for the RPM plugin), and then any Model in the RPM plugin that would ForeignKey to Repository targets that proxy model instead.
 The reverse relations will be created on the proxy model, but the "normal" Repository model is unaffected.

 Sticking with Repository for another example, an RPMRepositoryProxy also gives us the ability to add